wdrbork/allergy-alert/reports/oct25.md

 Where I was blocked:

 #### Plans for next week:
-- Learn more about MongoDB and how we might want to implement it
-- Make a very tiny full stack project so that I can get a better understanding of combining the front-end with the back-end
+-
+-

 ### Phillip Phan
 #### Last Week's Goals:
+- I plan to learn more about MongoDB
+- Look at the datasets and plan a structure for the database

 #### Progress and Issues:
 What I did: